Illusion knitting: Method

 The visual effect of shadow knitting is due to the different height of the knit stitches on the wrong side rows.
 A knit stitch is flat, while a purl stitch is raised.
 Therefore, one can change which color (dark or light) stands out by changing from knit to purl.
 So the basic idea is to create a pattern in knit stitches in the colors one wants and purl stitches in the background color.
 When looking straight at the knitted piece, the stitches look approximately the same, but from an angle, only the raised purl stitches are visible.

 There are no constraints on the position of the purl/knit stitches, so a nearly infinite variety of patterns can be made.
 The pattern will not be apparent from every direction of viewing, since one ridge may "overshadow" another.
 Knitters often enjoy watching when the picture created becomes visible.
 The stark contrast of alternating light and dark stripes is also visually interesting.

 Extensions of the method include using more than two colors or using other stitches; e.g., lace knitting or cable knitting.

 Viewing

 For an illusion artwork to be effective it has to be able to be seen from a variety of angles.
 Generally, illusions that are designed to be viewed from the side are best.
-If the illusion hangs on the wall you can move around it and see the image appear and disappear.
+If the illusion hangs on the wall, the viewer can move around it and see the image appear and disappear.
 The illusion can be viewed equally well from the right and wrong sides.
-An illusion designed to be seen from the bottom would have to hang very high on the wall as you would probably never be able to see it from facing it directly.
+An illusion designed to be seen from the bottom would have to hang very high on the wall as a viewer would probably never be able to see it while facing it directly.
 This type of illusion is best used on a flat surface.